pwnedSysadmin/PROXMOX_Homelab-Azure-Cloud/README.md

 ```

 > **Note:** In PVE 9, repos use the `.sources` format in addition to the classic `.list` format.
 Simply commenting out lines inside `.sources` files causes a `Malformed entry` error — emptying the files entirely is the correct approach.

+### OPNsense — WAN management access

+By default OPNsense blocks access to the web UI from the WAN interface.
+In this lab the management network shares the same segment as the WAN (`192.168.1.0/24`), so two changes are required:

+1. **Disable "Block private networks"** and **"Block bogon networks"** on the WAN interface (`Interfaces → WAN`)
+2. **Create a firewall rule** on WAN allowing TCP from `192.168.1.0/24` to WAN address port 443

 ---